dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 # Security Considerations

-The signed Command Token is required in the command request to prevent denial of service attacks by enabling the RP to verify that the command request is coming from a legitimate party.
+The signed Command Token is required in the Command Request to prevent denial of service attacks by enabling the RP to verify that the Command Request is coming from a legitimate party.

 OPs are encouraged to use short expiration times in Command Tokens, preferably at most two minutes in the future,